February 12, 2024

 If you have employees who drive for work, ask them to do the following if they are involved in an accident:

-Of course, call an ambulance immediately if anyone is injured.
-Even if there aren't injuries, it's best to call local law enforcement to the scene to file a police report and issue any citations.
-If this isn't possible, make a legal accident report with the police department as soon as possible.
+At the same time, even if there aren’t injuries, have employees call local law enforcement to the scene to file a police report and issue any citations.
+If this isn’t possible, make a legal accident report with the applicable police department as soon as possible.

 - Names, addresses and phone numbers of witnesses and everyone in each vehicle